Nebius-Academy/LLMOps-Essentials/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU GPL v3 License.
 See the [LICENSE](LICENSE) file for more information.

+© Nebius BV, 2024